gravitational/gravity/docs/6.x/config.md

 ### Runtime Environment Variables

-In a Gravity Cluster, each node is running a runtime container that hosts Kubernetes.
+In a Gravity Cluster, each node is running a Master Container (called "Planet") that hosts Kubernetes.
 All services (including Kubernetes native services like API server or kubelet) execute within the predefined environment (set up during installation or update).
 The `RuntimeEnvironment` allows you to make changes to the runtime environment, i.e. introduce new environment variables like `HTTP_PROXY`.

 To add a new environment variable, `HTTP_PROXY`, create a file with following
 contents: